Skip to content

 3. You Need to Be Specific in Your Prompts

 Success with AI coding assistants depends on how well you communicate your needs.
 Vague prompts lead to incomplete or irrelevant outputs.
-A clear, detailed prompt can mean the difference between hours of frustration and a solution that fits seamlessly into your workflow.
+A clear, detailed prompt can mean the difference between hours of frustration and a solution that fits into your workflow.

 4. They Excel at Small, Focused Tasks